 But these people know their market and you’ll find plenty of standard offerings too, especially on the evening menu and for Sunday lunch; dishes such as pan fried black sole, mixed grill of the day, (though this has a twist, with the meats served on a skewer), traditional aged sirloin steak (or as a roast on Sunday), and soup served with welsh rarebit.

 Vegetarian tastes are also well catered for with salads, and mains such as filled courgette, stuffed with rice and Mediterranean vegetables.

 Skilful service is a special feature (eg filleting whole fish on hot plates in the restaurant, adding a bit of theatre too) and, outside of the main lunch and dinner times, they cater for early callers with freshly squeezed orange juice (proper continental press) and coffees and teas with freshly baked croissants.

 A blackboard outside also advertises tapas in the afternoon.
-With tasty cooking, great service and very good value too, the popularity of this little place is well deserved.
+With tasty cooking, great service, local craft beer and very good value too, the popularity of this little place is well deserved.